open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

   ```shell
   pip install onnx onnxruntime==1.5.1
   ```
-- If you want to use onnxruntime-gpu, remove the CPU version before using the GPU version.
+- If you want to run the model on GPU, please remove the CPU version before using the GPU version.

   ```shell
   pip uninstall onnxruntime